ruskiar/AeriesDataValidation/README.md

 SELECT
-    s1.ID                                                 AS [Student ID] ,s1.SC                                                 AS [SchoolCode] ,STRING_AGG(locSC2.SNM, ' & ')
+    s1.ID                                                 AS [Student ID] ,s1.SC                                                 AS [SchoolCode] --Short Name under school info needs to be filled in ,STRING_AGG(locSC2.SNM, ' & ')
     + '''s records say student is going to ' + locNS2.SNM AS [Description]
 FROM STU AS s1